New Jersey Roads - I-76

 I-76 begins at I-295, a short distance north/west of the NJ 42 merge.
 Since the route's fully freeway, I don't know why I-76 isn't stretched over NJ 42 and the Atlantic City Expressway, unless NJDOT wanted to make sure 76 ended at a freeway.
 I-676 runs as an elevated freeway through Camden to US 30, which is already a Jersey freeway.
 I-76 initially went where 676 does now, but due to long delays in finishing the Vine St. Expressway through Philadelphia, as well as PA's inability to tie the Ben Franklin Bridge into PA I-676, 76 and 676 were switched early on.

 A trio of photos on WB I-76, with the express lanes on the far left continuing from southeast of the interchange to keep through traffic clear of the I-295 mess.
 I-76 is numbered as if it's NB from the end of NJ 42, and advance signs on 42 have the exit numbers in expectation.
-Click on the last photo to see the new look of that gantry, with the sign on the left changed.
+Click on the last photo to see the old look of that gantry, with the sign on the left still in button copy.

 Market St. EB in Gloucester City at the I-76 EB onramp, courtesy Scott Colbert; I-76 is about to end and you only get these two roads as choices once it does.
 This is Exit 1C heading WB on 76, where traffic can't go directly to US 130 SB and must use Market to cut over (and same NB-EB).
 On the other side of the slippery interchange, NJ 76C, the Walt Whitman Bridge connector, handles EB-NB traffic as well as I-676 SB traffic to US 130 NB.

-These two photos, courtesy Doug Kerr, are on EB I-76 just before it ends - the first one is quite old, and the US 130 shield may be a cutout!
+These two photos, courtesy Doug Kerr, were once on EB I-76 just before it ends - the first one is quite old, and the US 130 shield may be a cutout!
 Note that EXPRESS and LOCAL are missing.

 EB in the middle of the I-76/I-295 interchange, which is such that I-295 SB is directly alongside the I-76 EB/NJ 42 SB roadway, so that these are on the same gantries as these two signs, respectively.